Thomas D. Rice: Career

 Rice had made the Jim Crow character his signature act by 1832.
 Rice went from one theater to another, singing his Jim Crow Song.
 He became known as "Jim Crow Rice".
 There had been other blackface performers before Rice, however it was Rice who became so indelibly associated with a single character.
 Rice claimed to have been inspired by a Black stable groom who was crippled, who sang and danced as he did his work, and even claimed to have bought the man's clothes for "authenticity."
 The time, place and truth of this claim have been disputed.

 He soon expanded his repertoire, with his most popular routine being his "shadow dance."
 Rice would appear on stage carrying a sack slung over his shoulder, then sing the song "Me and My Shadow" (not the better-known 1920s song).
 As Rice began to dance, a child actor in blackface would crawl out of the sack, and emulate each of Rice's moves and steps.
 Rice also performed as the "Yankee" character, an already-established stage stereotype who represented rural America and dressed in a long blue coat and striped pants.

 Rice's greatest prominence came in the 1830s, before the rise of full-blown blackface minstrel shows, when blackface performances were typically part of a variety show or as an entr'acte in another play.

+Rice would sometimes use his songs to spread his personal views, in 1832 he wrote various alternative verses to Jump Jim Crow, one such endorsing Andrew Jackson in the 1832 election and another demonstrating anti-slavery sentiments.

 During the years of his peak popularity, from roughly 1832 to 1844, Rice often encountered sold-out houses, with audiences demanding numerous encores.
 In 1836 he introduced his blackface performances overseas when he appeared in London, although he and his character were known there by reputation at least by 1833.